SHETTY-DHIRAJ/AI-Desktop-Assistant-Using-OpenAI/README.md

 ## Future Enhancements
    - Add support for additional system utilities like file management and weather forecasting.
+   - Enhance UI to include user settings for customizing the assistant.
    - Improve natural language understanding for more complex commands.
    - Enhance error handling and conversational flexibility.

 ## Acknowledgements
    - This project utilizes various libraries, including Azure OpenAI, speech_recognition and SAPI Speech API.
-   - Special thanks to [Code with Harry](https://www.youtube.com/@CodeWithHarry) for his guidance.
+   - Special thanks to [Code with Harry](https://www.youtube.com/@CodeWithHarry) for his guidance on `main.py` research.